 8) Sweep the centre frequency of the measurement filter in contiguous steps and measure emission power within the specified frequency ranges with the specified measurement bandwidth.

-9) Repeat step 8-9 for all directions in the appropriated TRP measurement grid needed for TRPEstimate (see Annex F).
+9) Perform the TRP measurement for TRPEstimate (see Annex F).

-10) Calculate TRPEstimate using the measurements made in Step 7.
+10) Calculate TRPEstimate using the measurements made in Step 7-9.